nionis/hidden-payment-channels/README.md

 Scenario: Alice wants to access a premium, dedicated RPC provider **privately**.
 She needs a way to access it and pay for it.

-1. Alice runs [HPC user service](./service/) at http://localhost:8080 (this step is skipped once we build an SDK)
+1. Alice runs [hpc-user-service](./service/) at http://localhost:8080 (this step is skipped once we build an SDK)
-2. Alice sends shielded funds to the her `HPC user service` railgun wallet
+2. Alice sends shielded funds to the her `hpc-user-service` railgun wallet
 3. Alice runs [tor-provider-user](./examples/tor-provider/)

    1. `tor-provider-user` will launch a proxy waiting to receive RPC requests at http://localhost:8545